Back to blog

 Application via uni-assist

-uni-assist checks international applications and forwards them to universities.
+uni-assist checks international applications and forwards them to the universities.

-If your application is successful, you receive a Letter of Admission.
+If your application is successful, you receive a letter of admission (Zulassung).

 • enrollment

-In most cases, this is done via a blocked account.
+In most cases, you do this with a blocked account (Sperrkonto).

 11,208 euros per year